zapmal/js-projects/README.md

 ### Where I got stuck

-let's take a look in a pseudo-code way, and I always like to use this way :)
+let's take a look in a pseudo-code way

 ```
 let inBetween = false;